course registration degree planning

 Science

-• graphic depicting science disciplines biology chemistry psychology technology math Biology (BIO-388): Parasites and Their Hosts
+• graphic depicting science disciplines biology chemistry psychology technology math Computer Science (CSCI-288-A): Intro to Data Science with Python

 Social Science

-• graphic depicting social science disciplines like criminal justice psychology sociology and anthropologyAnthropology (ANTH-188-A): Culture and the Environment
+• graphic depicting social science disciplines like criminal justice psychology sociology and anthropologyAnthropology (ANTH-288-A): Death and Dying

 Humanities